devshawn/lab3-setup/client/README.md

 # Client

 This project was generated with the [Angular CLI](https://github.com/angular/angular-cli).
+Note: CLI stands for Command Line Interface.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a "dev server", which will let you see your client-side app (i.e., your web app).
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change (and save) any of the source files.

 ## Code scaffolding